Zum Inhalt springen

 The ideal color temperature depends on the colors and style of the artwork.
 Warm light colors (2700K-3000K) are suitable for paintings with warm tones, while cooler light (3500K-4500K) better showcases modern artwork and photographs with cool colors.
 Dimmable luminaires with adjustable color temperature offer the greatest flexibility.

-Lighting design and optimal illumination in the living room: a comprehensive guide BUYnBLUE
+Lighting design and optimum illumination in the living room: a comprehensive guide BUYnBLUE

 Lighting concept